The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 All-Carbon Ultras are stiff yet comfortable.
 I find them fast on flats but responsive in climbs.
 They are also more stable in crosswinds than HYPERs, for example.
 They came well-assembled and achieved the highest score possible in my in-house testing… Feel free to read my All-Carbon Ultras review for more info.

-Superteam has assured me that they have taken every step to ensure the hub issues do not happen again.
+Superteam has assured me they have taken every step to ensure the hub issues do not happen again.
 So far, it seems they kept their promise.
 Considering the price and ride characteristics, All-Carbon Ultra are wheels you should know about.

 Use this Superteam discount code CYCLISTSHUB at superteamwheels.com during checkout to get 5% OFF your purchase.
 Share this code via email.